Trip Introduction: Ghandruk Village Trekking 2023/24

 The Ghandruk trip begins in Pokhara, which is known as the "city of lakes."
 It takes 30 minutes to fly from Kathmandu to Pokhara, and then 1 hour to get to Nayapul.
 From there, it takes 30 minutes to walk to Birethanti.
 After that, it keeps going along the Bhurungdi River and through rhododendron forests, paddy walks, small streams, paddy fields, rough terrain, and traditional towns that are very beautiful.
 At every step of this path, friendly locals greet you with a smile, which makes your heart feel full of love.
 The whole trail draws you in with its beautiful scenery and wide views of the mountains.
 The best parts of the trek are the towns of Poonhill and Ghandruk.
-Poonhill is known for its close-up views of Dhaulagiri, Annapurna South, Annapurna II, Machhapuchhre (fishtail), Gangapurna, Nilgiri, and other scenic peaks.
+Poonhill is known for its close-up views of Dhaulagiri (8,167 m /26,795 ft), Annapurna South (7,219 m /23,684 ft), Annapurna II (7,937 m /26,040 ft), Machhapuchhre (fishtail)(6,993 m / 22,943 ft), Gangapurna (7,455 m /24,459 ft), Nilgiri (2,637 m / 8,652 ft), and other scenic peaks.
 It is 3210m above sea level.
 Gurung, Tamang, and Chettri all live in the village of Ghandruk.
 Gurung are more commonly called Gurkhas, which means "great warriors."
 It's the friendliest village.
 Overall, Ghandruk Circuit Trekking gives beautiful views of mountains and artistic landscapes, a rich ethnic culture, and heartwarming hospitality.
 After this walk, you can have a good time relaxing in Pokhara's beautiful nature and popular spots like Phewa Lake, Mahendra Cave, Davis Falls, and so on.

 Ghandruk Trekking is a short, easy walk that is mostly made for families who want to make memories with their kids and for newlyweds on their honeymoon.
 Ghandruk trekking is good for old people, people who don't have much time, and people who have never been walking before.
 But anyone who really loves the outdoors can do this hike.
 This walk can be done at any time of the year.

-The Ghandruk Village trek is a satisfying and enlightening experience for a number of reasons:
+Ghandruk village is a satisfying and enlightening experience for a number of reasons:

-- Beautiful Views of the Mountains: From Ghandruk Village, we can see the Annapurna Mountain Range and Machapuchare (Fishtail) Mountain Range from a wide angle.
+- From Ghandruk Village, we can see the Annapurna and Machapuchare (Fishtail) Mountain Range from a wide angle.
 Especially at sunrise and sunset, these tall peaks make a beautiful background for your hike.

-- Immersion in Local Culture: Ghandruk is a traditional Gurung town, and the trek is a great way to learn more about the local culture.
+- Ghandruk is a traditional Gurung town, and the trek is a great way to learn more about the local culture.
 You can talk to Gurung people, find out about their traditions, go to the Gurung Museum, and see traditional dances and ceremonies.

 - The hike takes you through lush rhododendron woods, terraced fields, and other beautiful natural areas.
 Depending on the time of year, the trail may have beautiful rhododendron buds that add to its natural beauty.